EXCLUSIVE: Dell ANZ boss: Surface deal an opportunity, not threat, for resellers

 Fox says the vendor ‘is in one of the strongest positions we’ve ever been in when you look at the breadth of the portfolio that we bring to market.

-“We’re well positioned from the end-user device right through to the data centre and beyond, with key focus around the major trends occurring in the market – around things like cloud, as-a-service, mobility, security…,” she says.
+“We’re well positioned from the end-user device right through to the data center and beyond, with key focus around the major trends occurring in the market – around things like cloud, as-a-service, mobility, security…,” she says.

-“We believe we have a breadth of capability in the portfolio that we bring to market that allows [resellers] to work in partnership with us, to work with one vendor across a broad range of capabilities, from client solutions right through to the data centre and beyond, whether it be security, infrastructure or software.
+“We believe we have a breadth of capability in the portfolio that we bring to market that allows [resellers] to work in partnership with us, to work with one vendor across a broad range of capabilities, from client solutions right through to the data center and beyond, whether it be security, infrastructure or software.

 “I believe we are a sound financial proposition for [resellers].”